dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 ms.date: 05/22/2018
 uid: tutorials/signalr
 ---
-# Get started with SignalR on ASP.NET Core
+# Tutorial: Get started with SignalR on ASP.NET Core

 This tutorial teaches the basics of building a real-time app using SignalR for ASP.NET Core.
+When you're finished. you'll have a SignalR chat app running locally.

 ![SignalR sample app](signalr/_static/signalr-get-started-finished.png)

-This tutorial demonstrates the following SignalR development tasks:
+In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Create a web app that uses SignalR on ASP.NET Core.
-> * Create a SignalR hub to push content to clients.
+> * Create a SignalR hub on the server.
-> * Modify the `Startup` class and configure the app.
+> * Connect to the SignalR hub from clients.
+> * Use the hub to send messages from any client to all connected clients.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/tutorials/signalr/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))